itsalectric/643_Project_2/README.md

 		1. Click Edit on the right side of this section
 		2. Click the "Select existing security group" radio button
 		3. Select the name of previously created security group
-	6. On the top right, you can select the number of instances you wish to run.
-For this project, change this value to "4" as the function must be run in parallel among 4 instances.
-These instances will serve as our worker nodes.
-	7. Ensure all the parameters in the summary section directly below the instance textbox is to your standards and click "Launch instance"
+	6. Ensure all the parameters in the summary section directly below the instance textbox is to your standards and click "Launch instance"
-	8. Repeat the steps listed above, except select "Ubuntu" in step 2 and input "1" as the number of instances in step 6.
-Name it to your from step 1 to distinguish the new instance from the one created above as this will serve as your main node.

 ### Obtaining PEM/PPK keys